SultanAli41/Landing-Pages/README.md

 ## 🚀 Features

-* 7 different landing pages (each with a unique design and layout)
+* 7 different landing pages
 * Built using HTML5, CSS3, and vanilla JavaScript
 * Swiper.js integration for responsive sliders
-* Fully responsive design for all devices
 * Clean and organized code structure
 * Easy to customize and extend